coopengo/coog-admin/doc/coog_admin_tuto.rst

     export EDITOR=<editor>

-*<editor>* can either be **vi** or **nano** COOG_DATA_DIR contains path to *coog-admin* repository and COOG_DATA_DIR path to *coog-data* repository.
+*<editor>* can either be **vi** or **nano** COOG_CODE_DIR contains path to *coog-admin* repository.
+This repository's content must not be changed as it contains all necessary tools.

+COOG_DATA_DIR contains path to
+*coog-data* repository.
+This repository contains all deployment data (specific configuration, mapped volumes, nginx configuration, etc.).

 These paths can be changed anytime in .bashrc file.

 Do not forget running